wilfofford/Maze-Solving-FP-Practical/README.md

 Enhanced with random maze generation for some monadic fun.

+Might have gone overboard with the monad notation (used for lists, IO and random/state)

 To build : use
 ```
 ghc --make mazes -package Win32 -package mtl